KumarG23/KumarG23.github.io/blog.md

 ## What are some objects that your blog incorporates?

   I don't believe I have incorporated any objects into this blog yet.
 I definitely plan to change that soon.
 I have been moving this week which hindered my time with doing much extra.
 I plan to start fresh next week and get to work even harder to make up for it.
 JavaScript seems like it opens up a ton of doors and I can't wait to learn more.
-  I don't believe I have incorporated any objects into this blog yet.
-I definitely plan to change that soon.
-I have been moving this week which hindered my time with doing much extra.
-I plan to start fresh next week and get to work even harder to make up for it.
-JavaScript seems like it opens up a ton of doors and I can't wait to learn more.

 # **Week 4**